 During this period, we also established a partnership with Binghamton's WSKG, to bring programs like Capital Pressroom and Free Speech Radio News to Ithaca, re-broadcasting their HD station, WSQX.

 In June of 2012, we had finished construction of our Clinton House broadcast studio in downtown Ithaca and finally went on the air as a community owned and operated station whose programming serves our community in Tompkins and Schuyler counties.

 Now that we had our own primary license, we rebranded as WRFI Community Radio for Ithaca and Watkins Glen, and held our first-ever community radio fundraising marathon in December 2012, raising almost $10,000 in one week and introducing many community members and organizations to both our broadcast studio and our listening audience, by bringing them on the air as guests and hosts.

-Since then, we've been busy expanding our local programming, training dozens of volunteers, developing effective and sustainable operations for the station, improving our signal quality and stability, and are even streaming on the web now!
+Since 2012, we've been busy expanding our local programming, training dozens of volunteers, developing effective and sustainable operations for the station, improving our signal quality and stability.

-WRFI Community Radio is a work in progress, and is run by volunteers.
-Contact us to become part of our continuing story!
+WRFI Community Radio is a work in progress, and is powered by volunteers.
+There’s room for your voice here, please contact us to become part of our continuing story!